erikeidt/erikeidt.github.io/The-Double-E-Method.md

 One of the two stacks is for Operators and the other for Operands.&nbsp; These stacks are intermediate storage used to hold operators and operands before their proper precedence and binding is known.

-An element of the operator stack is a simple enum describing an operator.&nbsp; These differentiate between unary negation and subtraction, for example, so is a stack of true operators in the expression language, rather than just tokens.
+An element of the operator stack is a simple enum describing an operator.&nbsp; These differentiate between unary negation and substraction, for example, so is a stack of true operators in the expression language, rather than just tokens.

 An element of the operand stack is a tree node, which represents an expression.&nbsp; Tree nodes can represent constants, identifiers, addition of two operands, etc.&nbsp;